pce-uw-jscript400/w3-mongo/readme.md

   ```
   Take a look [at this page](https://mongoosejs.com/docs/deprecations#findandmodify) to see how to fix it.
 Describe the changes that took place.

-* **Your Answer:**
+* **Your Answer:** You need to add configuration to mongoose connect statement.

 ---

-- [ ] Update the API so that you can successfully delete a record.
+- [x] Update the API so that you can successfully delete a record.
 Use the [Model.findOneAndDelete()](https://mongoosejs.com/docs/api.html#model_Model.findOneAndDelete) method.

 ---

-- [ ] A lot of information is being returned on each request.
+- [x] A lot of information is being returned on each request.
 Some of this information we may want to keep private.
 Using the [.select()](https://mongoosejs.com/docs/api.html#query_Query-select) method, return only the "_id", "title", "start_year", and "season_count" on all the above requests.

 * **Question:** At least one of these will throw an error.
 Which one?
 How can you get around this issue?

-* **Your Answer:**
+* **Your Answer:** Using select on the post request throws an error.
+You can get around this by creating a new object with the desired fields from the response.
+The rest of the responses don't throw errors when using `select()`.

 ---

-- [ ] Modify your `GET /api/series` route so that you can search through the content based off of query parameters.
+- [x] Modify your `GET /api/series` route so that you can search through the content based off of query parameters.
 For example, if your request was `GET /api/series?start_year=1997`, it would return all series that start in 1997.

 ---